BabyGeek/KeychainWrapper/README.md

 ```Swift
 let credentials = try?
 KeychainWrapper.get(account: "<YOUR_ACCOUNT_KEY>")
 ```
-You can also store new credentials, it will automatically update the values if the account already exists
+You can also store new credentials, it will automatically update the values if the account already exists, value must have a `Data` type

 ```Swift
 try KeychainWrapper.set(value: credentialsData, account: "<YOUR_ACCOUNT_KEY>")